Fitness Model Bruna Rangel Lima Sizzles In A Minuscule Bikini On Instagram

 Brazilian-American fitness model Bruna Rangel Lima is famous for her skin-baring pictures on Instagram.

-Following her picture-posting ritual, the model took to her page and stunned her 2.8 million followers with a new bikini picture — one which sent pulses racing.
+Following her picture-posting ritual, the model took to her page and stunned her 2.8 million followers with a new bikini picture, one which sent pulses racing.

 In the snap, the model could be seen wearing a tiny white bikini that allowed her to show off her enviable figure.
 She accessorized with a delicate gold pendant and opted for minimal makeup to keep it natural, yet sexy.
 To ramp up the glamour, the model also opted for a gold chain belt that accentuated her tiny waist.